-PVC can be bad stuff for people and the planet, so we're finding ways to get it out of our products.
-The alternative materials we're using in our dry bags, waterproof duffels, and PFDs function just as well, without all the environmental nastiness.
+PVC can be bad stuff for people and the planet, so we've been finding ways to get it out of our products.

-Our PFDs use PVC-free foam, and our drybags and waterproof duffels are made of polyurethane coated nylon or polyester.
+Our PFDs use PVC-free foam, and our dry bags and waterproof duffles are made of polyurethane coated nylon or polyester.
 These materials don't use chlorine-based chemicals and don't cause heavy-metal pollution.
-As an added benefit, our PVC-free alternative fabrics for dry bags require less material in the highest volume fabric, so they weigh less, are easier to pack, and have a lower overall footprint.
+As an added benefit, our PVC-free alternative fabrics for dry bags require less material, so they weigh less, are easier to pack, and have a lower overall footprint.

-The one part of our Scully Duffel that's not PVC-free is the purge valve, which is hard PVC.
+We still use hard PVC in some of our products.
 Hard PVC has fewer eco-hazardous plasticizers than soft PVC and is fully recyclable.
 But if a suitable alternative for hard PVC is found, we'll investigate that material, too.